Home >> Candida Related Conditions >> Celiac Sprue

 Dealing with Celiac Disease

-Since Celiac Disease can be triggered by Candida, you should start on one of the Treatments for Candida Albicans.
-The natural Candida cure uses herbs and supplements to get the Candida under control.
-The Candida albicans medicine page describes how to use pharmaceuticals to kill the Candida.
+Since Celiac Disease can be triggered by Candida, you should start on one of the Candida treatments.
+The natural cure uses herbs and supplements to get the Candida under control.
+The medicine page describes how to use pharmaceuticals to kill the Candida.
 I always recommend the natural Candida cure since pharmaceutical anti-fungals are hard on your liver.

 You also need to keep a journal of everything you eat and how you feel two hours later.
 This journal is critical in determining what foods you should avoid and what foods you can eat.